 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This popular raspberry chipotle chile sauce recipe from chef Emeril Lagasse delivers a sweet-and-savory flavor that packs a kick of heat.
-The chipotle chiles, which are smoke-dried jalapeno peppers, have a smoky flavor that makes this sauce a natural as a barbecue sauce or a glaze for meat.
+This popular raspberry chipotle chili sauce recipe, reprinted with permission from Favorite Recipes from Emeril's Restaurants by Chef Emeril Lagassé, delivers a sweet-and-savory flavor that packs a kick of heat.
+The chipotle chilis, which are smoke-dried jalapeño peppers, have a smoky flavor that makes this sauce a natural as a barbecue sauce or a glaze for meat.